pytgit/pytgit.github.io/_posts/2019-01-27-flights_linear_regression.md

 ## Methodology Used
 As the data set is quite huge (~5.3 million rows), the data set is randomly sampled to 50,000 rows for quicker modeling time in Python.
 Cross-validation with 5 folds is used on 80% of the data set to select features and model parameters.

-Initially the following features were considered: 'Inbound Delay', 'Month', 'Airport Departure Volume', 'Plane Turnaround Time','Departure Time','Temperature', 'Wind Speed', 'Precipitation'.
+Initially the following features were considered: 'Inbound Delay', 'Month', 'Airport Departure Volume', 'Plane Turnaround Time', 'Departure Time', 'Temperature', 'Wind Speed', 'Precipitation'.

 Then some features get zero-ed out in Lasso regressions and are removed, specifically: 'Month', 'Airport Departure Volume', 'Plane Turnaround Time', 'Temperature'.
 'Wind Speed' is further eliminated due to causing lower R2 score (indicating overfitting).